Monitoring & Logging: Tools to Keep Servers Healthy and Secure

 • Failing builds or deployments based on performance or error thresholds.

-• Linking logs to code releases for easier rollback and analysis.
+• Linking logs to code releases for easier rollback and analysis using advanced Git workflows.

 Why Monitoring and Logging Matter

 Without robust monitoring and logging, organizations only learn about failures after users complain or outages occur.
-With strong observability in place, teams can anticipate issues, shorten incident resolution time, understand usage patterns, and support compliance and security needs.
+With strong observability in place, teams can anticipate issues, shorten incident resolution time, support cloud security best practices, and maintain reliable infrastructure.

 Final Thoughts